210927-Reston-UiPath/P2---AI-BIRRI_P-MAXIE_R-RYMARZ_N-SIELATSHOM_O/README.md

 --------------
 User is able to View Stock Options

+User is able to see application results at the end of the day

+User is able to receive end of day report by email

+User Buys and Sells Stock without being at their computer

 Bot is able to Buy

 Bot is able to Sell

-User is able to see application results at the end of the day
+Bot Scrapes Porfolio Page

+Bot Scrapes Research Page

+Bot compares and evaluates stock based on the information gathered from scraped data

+Unattended Bot is able to start and end using Orchestrator (Condition; Loop every 5m)

 **Stretch**
 --------------